dvarrui/word-search-puzzle/docs/options.md

 ## Gaps

-Typically, the grid in word search puzzles is a square or a rectangle.
-However, we've gone a step further and offer the ability to customize the grid shape.
+The grid is a group of cell into square or a rectangle shape.
+However, this program offers us to customize the grid shape.

-To do this, we start with a square grid from which we gradually remove the cells defined by `gaps` option.
+To do this, first we start with a square grid and gradually remove the cells defined by `gaps` option to customize the shape.

 **Example**: Using `gaps` to customize grid shape.